SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-3-steps-to-a-pbi/rule.md

 ### 0. Before it's ready

 1. Received an email with some work to do?
 Get it into the backlog as a PBI ASAP (as per [Do you turn an email into a work item before starting work?](/turn-emails-into-work-items)).
 2. Is the PBI ready?
 Check your PBI against your [Definition of Ready](/have-a-definition-of-ready).
-"Ready" PBIs must have Acceptance Criteria.
-A good Definition of Ready also encourages a test-first mentality in requirements e.g. Use Spec Flow (Given, When, Then) and/or create Test Cases and Test Steps first.

 ### 1. Ready